malwaredetective/TicTacTobot/README.md

 You can download the latest release of TicTacTobot.exe from https://github.com/malwaredetective/TicTacTobot/releases/.

 ### Building from Source Code
+** NOTE: THIS WILL NOT WORK UNTIL I UPLOAD SOME ADDITIONAL FILE REQUIRED FOR THE PROJECT ... ** ** TO DO: UPLOAD SOUND FILES REQUIRED FOR THE PROJECT**
 - Clone a copy of the Github repository.
 ```
 git clone https://github.com/malwaredetective/TicTacTobot.git
 ```
 - Open **TicTacTobot.Sln** within Visual Studio.
+- If necessary, you may need to download and install the latest version of  **Microsoft.VisualBasic.PowerPacks** using the Nuget package manager.
 - Build the solution within Visual Studio.